WooCommerce Cart or Checkout Broken? What to Check First

 Can caching make WooCommerce cart or checkout look broken?

 Yes.
-Cached fragments, stale scripts, or aggressive frontend optimization can break cart refreshes, totals updates, or checkout submission behavior.
+Cached fragments, stale scripts, object cache, CDN cache, or aggressive frontend optimization can break cart refreshes, totals updates, checkout validation, or payment submission behavior.

 If WooCommerce cart or checkout is broken, the most useful response is structured troubleshooting.
-The priority is to identify what changed, narrow down which part of the order flow is failing, and decide whether the issue is safe to inspect further or already urgent enough to need direct technical help.
+The priority is to identify what changed, narrow down which part of the order flow is failing, check for suspicious behavior when needed, and decide whether the issue is safe to inspect further or already urgent enough to need direct technical help.